Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 arise in various geometric and analytical contexts, including Bochner techniques \cite[Ch.~9]{Pet16}, gauge theory \cite[Ch.~1.4,6]{RS17}, \cite[App.~C.6]{Tay11b}, and harmonic maps \cite{EL83}.

-Although the resulting sequence of operators (sometimes referred to as the \emph{twisted de Rham complex} \cite[p.~458]{RS17}) provides a natural generalization of the de Rham complex (corresponding to the case $\bbU = M \times \bbR$), it does not form an elliptic complex.
+As stated before \thmref{thm:exterior_chomology_intro}, although the resulting sequence of operators (sometimes referred to as the \emph{twisted de Rham complex} \cite[p.~458]{RS17}) provides a natural generalization of the de Rham complex (corresponding to the case $\bbU = M \times \bbR$), it does not form an elliptic complex.
 To see this, we substitute in the classical diagram \eqref{eq:elliptic_complex_diagram} :

 where $\jmath:\dM \hookrightarrow M$ is the inclusion and $\jmath^*\bbU \to \dM$ is the pullback bundle, together with